Jonathan Scott (television personality): Early career

 After graduation Scott enrolled at the University of Calgary, majoring in business management.
 Despite having an interest in going into entertainment, the twins did not want to be "starving artists".
 After researching the topic, and getting advice from their mother's legal firm, they thought real estate would "ease the financial purgatory of being out-of-work actors".
-During their first semester in college, using a vendor take-back mortgage, they made a $250 down payment and purchased a seven-bedroom property across the street from their university.
+During their first semester in university, using a vendor take-back mortgage, they made a $250 down payment and purchased a seven-bedroom property across the street from their university.
 They cleaned and repaired it, and sublet the remaining five rooms for a profit of $800 a month.
 They sold the house a year later at a $50,000 profit.
 They continued to purchase and "flip" homes at large margins by making only modest repairs themselves, sometimes living in the homes they were renovating.

 At 19, Scott moved to Vancouver and began to build large-scale illusions with the goal of eventually developing a touring theater show.
 While he was looking for a management company to work with, a fellow magician claiming to be a friend of a friend who was out of the country approached him.
 After negotiations, Scott agreed to rent him several of his illusions; the man stole the entire production, effectively destroying the show and leaving Scott $80,000 in debt.
 Even after a successful lawsuit, Scott was unable to collect what he was owed.
 Depressed and embarrassed, he did not tell his parents about what had happened, and filed for bankruptcy—a decision he regrets.
 Drew convinced Jonathan to join him as a flight attendant at WestJet, at the time a small, startup airline, allowing them more time to dedicate to flipping houses.